bassagan/etl-testing-fwk/tests/great_expectations/GX_README.md

 4. [Common Issues and Tips](#common-issues-and-tips)
 5. [Next Steps](#next-steps)

-## Exercise 4 Checklist

-Use this checklist to ensure you've completed all the necessary steps for Exercise 5:

-- [ ] Implement a new data source for the clean bucket
-- [ ] Add expectations for the new data source
-- [ ] Build and run checkpoints to validate data quality

-Once you've checked off all these items, you've successfully completed Exercise 5!

 ## Prerequisites
 Before you begin, make sure you have completed Exercise 4 and have the following: